Key Quote

 WOW — THE UNCANNY & REPRESSION (Freud)

-Freud's concept of the uncanny (*das Unheimliche*) — the strange feeling that arises when something familiar becomes disturbing — illuminates Antonio's inexplicable sadness.
-Freud argued that the uncanny emerges from repression (the unconscious suppression of unacceptable desires or truths).
-Antonio's sadness 'without cause' may have a cause he cannot or will not acknowledge: many scholars read Antonio's feelings for Bassanio as homoerotic — a love that Elizabethan society could not openly express.
+Freud's concept of the uncannyuncanny — Freud's term for the disturbing feeling when the familiar becomes strange — the strange feeling that arises when something familiar becomes disturbing — illuminates Antonio's inexplicable sadness.
+Freud argued that the uncanny emerges from repressionrepression — The unconscious exclusion of unacceptable desires from awareness.
+Antonio's sadness 'without cause' may have a cause he cannot or will not acknowledge: many scholars read Antonio's feelings for Bassanio as homoerotichomoerotic — Relating to or characterised by same-sex desire or attraction — a love that Elizabethan society could not openly express.
 If so, his melancholy is not causeless but repressed — pushed below consciousness because it cannot be safely acknowledged.
 The play's opening word, 'sooth' (truth), thus becomes deeply ironic: Antonio's truth is the very thing he cannot speak.

 Key Words